 For now, stick with the ones you have.
 Read the rest of this guide and test out your grip.

 If you find you are consistently pulling or slicing – despite adapting your hold – you may very well need to consider new grips.
 Your golf club shop can advise you on a suitable size.
 It’ll mostly depend on the size and shape of your hands.
 If you’ve got petite hands and short fingers, smaller grips are required.
 If you’ve hands like shovels, you’ll want something a little larger.

 3. Hand Positioning

 It’s time to pick up your club and start perfecting your grip.

 Always pick it up in your weaker hand first (left hand for a right handed golfer).
 Turn your hand over so that you can see two knuckles of your left hand and then point the ‘V’ shape that your index finger and thumb have created towards your right shoulder.

 Allowing for about a half inch of the club to poke out of the top of your grip.

 Your left thumb should point down the right hand side of the shaft.
 Now take your right hand and grip the club, with your right thumb sitting on top of your left thumb.
 Make sure your right thumb sits on the left side of the club, facing downwards.

 If this is all a little daunting for you and you’re not confident in your hand positioning, don’t panic.
-There are special moulded grips commercially available that can assist.
-They are moulded in such a way as to instruct you where your hands, fingers and thumbs need to be positioned.
+There are special molded grip trainers that can assist.
+They are molded to instruct you where your hands, fingers and thumbs need to be positioned.

 4. Get a Sharpie Out